ClusterHQ/flocker/docs/flocker-features/aws-configuration.rst

    An AWS session token.
    This allows cross-account access.
    It is mainly useful for testing since session tokens only last for a short time.
-   See http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html for more information on when session tokens are required.
+   For more information on when session tokens are required, see the AWS instructions for `Temporary Security Credentials  <http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html>`_.

 .. option:: validate_region